McManning/Scratchpad/README.md

 No per-material shaders (...yet)

-There is no integration with Blender's shader nodes, nor is it planned.
+There is no integration with Blender's shader nodes, nor is it a design goal.

 Tested on Windows 10.
-YMMV on OSX.
+YMMV on other platforms.

 # Micro Engine

-A standalone micro version of the library is included as `micro.py`.
+A standalone micro version of the library is included as `micro.py` with a reduced set of features.

-If you are looking for a simple base for building your own render engine, or want to do something more Shadertoy-esque in Blender, try this instead of the full addon.
+If you are looking for a simple base to build your own render engine, or want to do something more Shadertoy-esque in Blender, try this instead of the full addon.

-## Features

-* Full GLSL pipeline - including Geometry and Tessellation shaders
-* Hot reloading of shader source files when changed on disk

-# Contributing

-Pull requests are welcome for new features and bug fixes.

-## Running Tests

-Run `python -m unittest discover test`

-Tests currently ignore modules that depend on Blender modules (bpy, bgl, etc)